rmlmcfadden/rmlmcfadden.github.io/ion-implantation.md

 # Ion Implantation

-Here I provide some notes on [ion implantion] - mainly computer simulation codes.
+Here I provide some notes on [ion implantation] - mainly computer simulation codes.

 A good resource on the topic is: